 Another way to re-purpose: Paint an old piece of furniture to give it new life in a fresh or vibrant colour, says Brunet.
 If you’re short on ideas for re-purposing what you already have, Brunet suggests checking out Pinterest, which is full of upcycling/re-purposing ideas.

-Using items that have special meaning to your family adds to the comfort and enjoyment of your room, says designer Catherine Pulcine.
-Think collectables, photos and artwork – and move them around and into groupings.
+Using items that have special meaning to your family adds to the comfort and enjoyment of your room, says designer Catherine Pulcine of CPI Interiors.
+Think collectables, photos and artwork — and move them around and into groupings.

 Shop vintage or recycled furniture shops, says Brunet.
 “A lot of items end up here as a result of people making mistakes when purchasing, or moving/downsizing.”

-Also check out scratch-and-dent or clearance spaces at retail stores.
+Also check out scratch-and-dent or clearance spaces at retail stores as an opportunity to redecorate on a budget.
 A piece with a small blemish can often be easily and inexpensively repaired by an upholsterer or furniture refinisher and you’ll help the environment by saving these pieces from going to a landfill.

-It’s much easier to stick to a budget if you identify what you need to replace or upgrade and stick to those items only, notes Brunet.
+It’s much easier to redecorate on a budget and stick to the budget if you identify what you need to replace or upgrade and stick to those items only, notes Brunet.

 If your budget allows for only a few things, decorate over time, says Pulcine.
 But this means you need to have a plan of the overall look to work from.